 The Mayonnaise Jar and 2 Cups of Coffee

-When things in your life seem almost too much to handle, when 24 hours in a day are not enough, remember the mayonnaise jar and the 2 cups of coffee .
+When things in your life seem almost too much to handle, when 24 hours in a day aren't enough, remember the mayonnaise jar and the 2 cups of coffee .

 A professor stood before his philosophy class and had some items in front of him.
 When the class began, he wordlessly picked up a very large and empty mayonnaise jar and proceeded to fill it with golf balls.
 He then asked the students if the jar was full.
 They agreed that it was.